 - Industry trends and regulations

-The most successful founders I know are borderline obsessive about understanding their market.
+The most successful entrepreneurs I know are borderline obsessive about understanding their market.
 They can recite competitor offerings from memory, describe their typical customer in vivid detail, and explain market trends with clarity.
 This isn’t just academic knowledge—it informs every strategic decision.

 5. Poor Location Strategy